lilyildiz/autoware.universe/control/stanley/design/stanley_lateral_controller.md

 4. Get front axle Pose by offsetting the rear axle Pose by the lenght of the *wheelbase*.
 5. Set the Pose for the calculations according to the driving direction.
 6. Get the the nearest point of trajectory to be tracked.
 7. Calculate the curvature.
-The points used in curvature calculations are:
-    * The point to be tracked.
-    * `curvature_calc_dist` meters ahead of the first point.
-    * `curvature_calc_dist` meters ahead of the second point.
-8. Set stanley gains according to the curvature and direction.
+8. Set stanley gains according to the curvature, gear and cross track error.
 9. Calculate heading error.
 Heading error, $\psi(t)$, is the yaw angle (heading) of the vehicle with respect to the closest trajectory segment.
 Please see the original paper for more details.
 10. Calculate crosstrack yaw error.
 Crosstrack yaw error is obtained by the equation below $$\arctan{\frac{k*e(t)}{k_{soft}+v(t)}} $$